AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to Kreusada because his repo served as a model for mine!
 Everything in the documentation uses the layout of his.

+* Thanks to Nado on Discord and Flame for giving me the solution to fix my repo, which Downloader could not update anymore!

 -------
 LICENSE
 -------